Ethan wakes up one morning with a talking cat on his head. The cat refuses to budge until Ethan wins a game of probability.

 Martha's Panadería holds trays of hot Mexican sweet bread, all ready for hungry customers in the morning.
 In the classic tradition of The Gingerbread Man, James Luna's piggy cookie leaps off the tray and takes a mad dash through the barrio.
 Each person he encounters is greeted by his laugh and repeated refrain: Chase me!
 Chase me down the street!
 But this is one piggy you won't get to eat!
 I ran away from the others and I'll run away from you!
 He avoids being eaten by everyone until he meets a crafty little girl named Rosa!
 Children will delight in the clever piggy's escape in this entertaining re-telling of a familiar story set in a colorful Latino neighborhood.
 A recipe for Mexican gingerbread pig cookies is included in English and Spanish.

-The novel focuses on the difficult issue of a young man's struggle with his sexual orientation - a conflict made more difficult by his family's traditional Hispanic expectations.
-This is the third novel in the Roosevelt High School Series, which features a multiracial group of teenaged students who must individually face social and cultural issues (such as violence, sexuality, and prejudice) inescapable by young adults today.
+Rudy juggles everything going on his senior year at Roosevelt High School, including a relationship with his girlfriend Juanita, decisions about college, and his grandmother's recent Alzheimer's diagnosis.
+This novel is part of the Roosevelt High School Series, which features a multiracial group of teenaged students who must individually face social and cultural issues (such as violence, sexuality, and prejudice) inescapable by young adults today.